An EPA agent searches for the origin of a dangerous new plant (written for Screams!)

-A cottage with its own greenhouse?
+A cottage with a greenhouse?
 Things were getting interesting.

 Parking the jade car next to a dented station wagon, she squeezed the handle of her service pistol.
 Ensuring it was concealed, Delphinia straightened her navy blouse as she walked up to the wooden cottage.

-It was a charming place, but it felt little antiquated.
+It was a charming place, perhaps a little antiquated.
 But the landscape surrounding the house was… utterly alluring.

 Enchanted by the decadence, she gazed at lush flowers blooming in vibrant colors.
 They draped over the stone path, begging for attention.
-It nearly brought tears to her eyes, witnessing a warm breeze make thousand petals flutter beneath that clear sky.
+It nearly brought tears to her eyes, witnessing a warm breeze making a thousand petals flutter beneath that clear sky.

 Bleeding hearts swayed in the hot breeze, pink petals hanging gracefully.
 Beside it sprouted foxglove, purple bells silently ringing.
 Red yarrow gently quivered next to lavender heads of oleander.